-Holiday sales can be the most lucrative for many business owners, especially if you run an online store.
-In fact, according to a variety of statistics, in 2018, holiday shopping via eCommerce is projected to increase 15.3 percent compared to the previous year.
+Holiday sales in the new year can be the most lucrative for many business owners, especially if you run an online store.
+In fact, according to a variety of statistics, holiday shopping via eCommerce is projected to increase in the upcoming years.

-But, if you want to make sure you get the most out of 2018 holiday sales, you need to prepare your online store first.
+But if you want to make sure you get the most out of your holiday sales in the new year, you need to prepare your online store first.

 In this post, we’ll share tips for getting your online store ready for holiday sales that will help you boost conversions and improve customer satisfaction.

-11 steps to prepare for 2018 holiday sales
+11 steps to prepare for holiday sales in the new year

 Take the following steps to get your eCommerce shop in tip-top shape before this season’s holiday sales rush hits: